Canterbury Region: September 2010

+A magnitude 7.1 earthquake occurred in the region on Saturday 4 September 2010, at 04:35 am.
+The epicentre was located 40 km west of Christchurch; 10 km south-east of Darfield, and had a depth of 10 km.
+The earthquake caused widespread damage to buildings and power outages, but no direct fatalities.
 Sewers were damaged, gas and water lines were broken, and power to up to 75% of the city was disrupted.
-Among the facilities impacted by lack of power was the Christchurch Hospital, which was forced to use emergency generators in the immediate aftermath of the quake.
+Christchurch residents reported chimneys falling in through roofs, cracked ceilings and collapsed brick walls.

 A local state of emergency was declared at 10:16 am on 4 September for the city, and evacuations of parts were planned to begin later in the day.
 People inside the Christchurch city centre were evacuated, and the city's central business district remained closed until 5 September.
 A curfew from 7 pm on 4 September to 7 am on 5 September was put in place.
-The New Zealand Army was also deployed to assist police and enforce the curfew.
-All schools were closed until 8 September so they could be checked.
+The New Zealand Army was deployed to assist police and enforce the curfew.

-Christchurch International Airport was closed following the earthquake and flights in and out of it cancelled.
-It reopened at 1:30 pm following inspection of the main runway.

-The earthquake was reported to have caused widespread damage and power outages.
-63 aftershocks were also reported in the first 48 hours with three registering 5.2 magnitude.
-Christchurch residents reported chimneys falling in through roofs, cracked ceilings and collapsed brick walls.
-The total insurance costs of this event were estimated to reach up to $11 billion according to the New Zealand Treasury.
+There were 63 reported aftershocks in the first 48 hours, with three registering 5.2 magnitude.
+The total insurance costs of the event were estimated as up to $11 billion, according to the New Zealand Treasury.